caiovini980/linked-blog-starter-md/5 - RAW NOTES/Readme for the DungeonWarrior project.md

 ## Installation instructions

-> There's only possible to build the project using Visual Studio 2022.
+> It's only possible to build the project using Visual Studio 2022.
 If you don't have it installed yet on your machine, you can download it [here](https://visualstudio.microsoft.com/pt-br/downloads/)

 - Clone this repository on your local machine
 - Access the local version of this repo through your file explorer